relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 5. Enable the Data Source.
 To do so, go to the Data Source in view mode.
 Click on the blue icon "Enable Data Source" in the console on the right hand side.

+## Steps specific to setting up Globanet Sources

-    A.  By enabling the Data Source, Trace will now automatically generate a CSV file containing the linked Monitored Individuals.
+1. By enabling the Data Source, Trace will now automatically generate a CSV file containing the linked Monitored Individuals.
 Globanet will read from this CSV file to determine who to pull data from for this Data Source.

-    B.  Before proceeding to the next step, **WAIT** until `monitored_individuals.csv` is generated in the following Relativty folder:
+2. Before proceeding to the next step, **WAIT** until `monitored_individuals.csv` is generated in the following Relativty folder:
         `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Config`

         ![](media/4deb6400be9c82fad0f5c4e056eaefbe.png)

-6. Create a `Drop` folder for where Globanet will be delivering data.
+3. Create a `Drop` folder for where Globanet will be delivering data.

-   1.  `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Drop`
+   A.  `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Drop`

        ![](media/6e92489f333c6b3145e6e48e0f24da98.png)

-5. Create `Logs` folder for where Globanet will be delivering logs: `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Logs`
+4. Create `Logs` folder for where Globanet will be delivering logs: `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Logs`

-6. Edit Data Source and update Source Folder Path field to the relative location of the `Drop` folder:
+5. Edit Data Source and update Source Folder Path field to the relative location of the `Drop` folder:
    `DataTransfer\\Import\\Globanet_Data\\{DATA_SOURCE_ARTIFACT_ID}\\Drop`

    ![](media/ea1adf994a5122ec6c8a047b06422dab.png)

-7. Configure a corresponding “Importer” in Globanet
+6. Configure a corresponding “Importer” in Globanet

    1. Configure monitored individuals to point to `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Config\monitored_individuals.csv`